 Sending Christian Leaders into the World

-Prof. Mary L. Heins, assistant professor of communication, will give the keynote address.
+Prof. Mary L. Heins, assistant professor of communication, gave the keynote address.
 Heins began teaching at WLC in 1978 and will retire this year.
 In 1978 there was one communication course, COM 101, in the WLC course catalog.
 Today more than 25 courses are offered by the School of Professional Communication.
 Except for a semester she spent teaching in Hong Kong, Heins has taught COM 101 every semester since 1978.
 She also has taught more than half of the other communication courses offered.

 Her role at WLC extended well beyond the classroom.
 She served as Internship Coordinator for WLC for more than 12 years, and she started the tradition of Afternoon Tea 20 years ago.
 Many graduating seniors have learned about dining etiquette from her at the annual Etiquette Dinner.